what’s new in Arkansas below. This statewide guide is packed with up-to-date information on the latest and greatest spots that have recently opened.

 CONTACT: 509 W. Spring Street, Suite 140, Fayetteville, AR 72701, 479-841-0013, www.OzarkEscape.com

 The Railyard Bike Park in downtown Rogers is the newest off-road offering for Northwest Arkansas, which is fast becoming an excellent cycling destination.
 It’s named “The Railyard” because it is located only blocks from the Arkansas-Missouri railroad and some obstacles are made from recycled trains.
 Its signature piece is a full-scale rail car set on real railroad tracks that bikers ride through.
 This dirt jump bike park features wall rides, “whale tales” and concrete lips.
 The park is designed to accommodate riders of all different skill-levels, beginner to expert, and different types of bicycles, striders to full suspension bikes and dirt jumpers to BMX.
 It is open daily between the hours of 6 a.m. and 9 p.m. and has lights, a pavilion, restrooms, water fountains, bike wash station, observation decks, dog park, and a large parking lot.

 64/6 Unexpected Project

 This mural project in Fort Smith took place as a week-long festival in the fall of 2015 that produced six large and three small murals by international artists now on view for the public on buildings in the downtown area.
-The collective focus of 64/6 Downtown is to be an ongoing catalyst for the redevelopment of downtown Fort Smith and the Riverfront, meaning watch for more to come.
+The collective focus of 64/6 Downtown is to provide creative energy and be an ongoing catalyst for the redevelopment of downtown Fort Smith and the Riverfront, so watch for more to come.

 Steele Stevens Heritage Park